 How to Access the CITI Course

 1. Go to the CITI website (https://www.citiprogram.org/) and register as a new member, if you have not registered previously.
 Select Wright State University as your participating institution.
 You should register using a computer connected to the WSU network.
 Once you have a username and password, you can access the CITI course remotely from any computer.

-2. On the CITI main menu page, follow the link for “View Wright State University instructions page.”
-Follow those instructions, choosing the Basic Course for Biomedical Research Investigators.
+2. On the CITI main menu page, follow the link for “View Wright State University instructions page."
+Follow those instructions, choosing the Biomedical Research Investigators course.